EVENTS

 The Blue Ribbon/Chinook Marina parking lot off Fairview Ave E.

-Our first native plant sale last fall proved wildly popular, selling out within hours.
-This time, native plant specialist GoNatives! will be bringing more plants and a wider selection.
+Our previous native plant sales have proved wildly popular.
+This fall, native plant specialist GoNatives! will be bringing even more plants and a wider selection.
 Pick up native trees, bushes, shrubs, flowers and ground covers for your gardens or pots.
 These plants not only look good but provide food for our local insects birds, mammals and pollinators.
 We'll have some parking spaces reserved for pickup and people on hand to help answer questions or help with loading.

 Fairview Park Rewilding